spree/spree/guides/src/content/developer/upgrades/four-dot-oh-to-four-dot-one.md

 ## Migrate to the new Storefront UI (optional)

-Spree 4.1 comes with a completely new mobile-first ultra fast Storefront.
+Spree 4.1 comes with a completely new mobile-first ultra fast Storefront powered by Turbolinks.

 To replace your current frontend with the new Spree UI follow these steps: